tomoya/consult-ghq/README.md

 ## Commands

-This packaage provides these commands.
+This package provides these commands.

 ### consult-ghq-find